 Other benefits of Broadwell included improved graphics performance with two-channel DDR3L-1333/1600 RAM via 1150 LGA sockets.

-In the same way Android used to have dessert-themed brands, each generation of Intel processor released since 2015 has had a lake-themed title.
-Skylake was the first, launched just seven months after Broadwell but returning a 10% improvement in instructions per clock (IPC) thanks to microarchitecture improvements.
+Similar to how Android used to have dessert-themed brands, each generation of Intel processor released since 2015 has had a lake-themed title.
+Skylake was the first, launched just seven months after Broadwell but returning a 10 percent improvement in instructions per clock (IPC) thanks to microarchitecture improvements.

-These chips were considerably more expensive, limiting their appeal, and their cache was slightly smaller than Broadwell even though speeds could reach 4 GHz.
-They were used exclusively in Xeon processors, where Broadwell had been used in Celeron, Pentium, Xeon and Core M chips.
+These chips were considerably more expensive, limiting their appeal.
+Their cache was slightly smaller than Broadwell’s, even though speeds could reach 4 GHz.
+They were used exclusively in Xeon processors, whereas Broadwell had been used in Celeron, Pentium, Xeon and Core M chips.

-The first Intel microprocessor to turn its back on the company’s iconic “tick-tock” manufacturing and design model, Kaby Lake was also significant for being the first Intel hardware incompatible with Windows 8 or older iterations.
+The first Intel microprocessor to abandon the company’s iconic “tick-tock” manufacturing and design model, Kaby Lake was also significant for being the first Intel hardware incompatible with Windows 8 or older iterations.

-Improvements over Skylake included faster CPU clock speeds and clock speed changes, though IPC figures were unchanged.
-It offered superior 4K video processing and was used in Core, Pentium and Celeron processors – but, significantly, not Xeon.
-A later refresh of Kaby Lake in early 2017 introduced R models, with support for DDR4-2666 RAM.
+Improvements over Skylake included faster CPU clock speeds and clock speed changes, although IPC figures were unchanged.
+Kaby Lake offered superior 4K video processing and was used in Core, Pentium and Celeron processors — but, significantly, not Xeon.
+A later refresh of Kaby Lake in early 2017 introduced R models supporting DDR4-2666 RAM.

-The most recent 11th-generation Intel Core mobile processors have been christened Tiger Lake.
-They’ve replaced the Ice Lake mobile processors, offering both dual- and quad-core models.
-This is the first processor since Skylake to be marketed with the Celeron, Pentium, Core and Xeon brands simultaneously.
+The 11th-generation Intel Core mobile processors were christened Tiger Lake.
+They replaced the Ice Lake mobile processors, offering both dual- and quad-core models.
+This was the first processor since Skylake to be marketed with the Celeron, Pentium, Core and Xeon brands simultaneously.

-As the third generation of 10 nm processors, Tiger Lake chips are specifically designed for lightweight gaming laptops.
+Tiger Lake chips are the third generation of 10 nm processors and were specifically designed for lightweight gaming laptops.
 They offer refresh rates of 100 fps, while the Core i9-11980HK offers a maximum boost clock speed of 5 GHz.

 1971-81: The 4004